-The eastern most portion of the bikeway already has been constructed by the cities of Escondido and San Marcos and extends from the Escondido SPRINTER Rail Station in the City of Escondido to the intersection of West Mission Road and North Pacific Street in the City of San Marcos.
+In 2009, the easternmost portion of the bikeway was constructed in the cities of Escondido and San Marcos and extends seven miles between the Escondido SPRINTER Rail Station and ends at the intersection of West Mission Road and North Pacific Street in the City of San Marcos.

-The western most portion of the Inland Rail Trail, which will extend it from Melrose Drive to Wisconsin Avenue in the City of Oceanside, will be part of a future project.
+The westernmost portion of the Inland Rail trail, which will extend the bikeway seven more miles from the intersection of North Melrose Drive and West Bobier Drive to Wisconsin Avenue in the City of Oceanside will be part of a future project.

 More information is available on the Inland Rail Trail fact sheet in English and en Español.